2kyungha/2kyungha.github.io/about.md

 date: "2021-02-27 18:47:00 +0900"
 last_modified_at: "2021-03-01 10:19:00 +0900"
 ---
-Ph.D. student at Yonsei University and member of Building Informatics Group (supervisor professor, Dr.Ghang LEE).
+Ph.D. candidate at Yonsei University and member of Building Informatics Group (supervisor professor, Dr.Ghang LEE).
 Proactive researcher with a focus on BIM case-based knowledge management, BIM adoption and collaboration in construction industry.
 Actively presented papers at academic conferences including introduction Korea BIM adoption and implementation.
 Prior to entering Ph.D. course, worked for three years as a researcher for the Department of